 Please include the

 ?dummy1=lorem&dummy2=ipsum string in the redirect url exactly as written.
 The conformance suite will use both redirect URLs.

-The IP address the conformance suite will make outgoing calls from is available within the suite on the home page after login in.
-(The IP address may change from time to time as the conformance suite runs on a Kubernetes cluster.)
+The IP address the conformance suite will make outgoing calls from is 18.104.22.168, also available on the suite home page after login.

 Instructions for Running Tests

 - Login using a Google or GitLab account, or any Op that supports WebFinger.
 (Any google or gitlab account can be used.
 The login process is purely to protect access to the test data – the system is open for anyone to use.)

 - Click “Create a test plan”.

 - Select the relevant test plan from the “Select a Test Plan” dropdown menu, one with “FAPI-RW-ID2: Authorization server test” or “FAPI1-Advanced-Final: Authorization server test” in the name